xabikos/aspnet-webpack/README.md

 =============

 ##Webpack
-[Webpack](https://webpack.github.io/) is a well known module bundler that could be used cross platform and requires node environment.
+[Webpack](https://webpack.github.io/) is a well known module bundler that could be used cross platform and requires only a node environment in order to use it.
-This repo contains the nuget package that enables the seamless usage of webpack into an ASP.NET 5 application.
+This repo contains the nuget package that enables the seamless usage of webpack combined with an ASP.NET 5 application.

 ##Why to use it
 Webpack offers some unique features regarding static asset management and gives us tremendous flexibility.
 Some of the most notable features are: